Register a death

 The death can be registered by the person sorting out the funeral, which can be:

-• someone present at the death
+- Someone present at the time of death

-When can I book a registration appointment?
+When can I register a death?

 Book online or call us on 0300 111 8001.

-• your usual address
+- Deceased’s usual address

 What documents will I get from the registrar?

-• A certificate for Burial or Cremation (‘Green Form’) allowing for the body to be buried or for a cremation application to be made.
-If the deceased is to be buried or cremated outside of England or Wales the coroner will issue the necessary forms,
+- a certificate for Burial or Cremation (‘Green Form’) allowing for the body to be buried or for a cremation application to be made.
+If the deceased is to be buried or cremated outside of England or Wales the coroner will issue the necessary forms.

 You can buy one or more death certificates when attending the death registration.
-Certificates are £11.
+Certificates are £12.50.

 These are certified copies of the original register entry and will be needed by the executor or administrator when sorting out the deceased persons affairs.